jdwolk/dev_roundup_blogpost/dev_roundup.md

 But, my brother or sister Dev, you'd be missing out on so much.

+## What's This Dev Roundup Thing?

 Here at philosophie, our software developers look forward to our weekly Dev Roundup.

+Nearly every Friday at 5pm, all philosophie developers wrap up our projects, choose a beverage from our well-stocked fridge, and make a hallowed pilgrimage to our accustomed conference room with laptops in hand.

-We share our stories from the trenches, reflect on our on team, trade the best of our tips and tricks, and have a few beers and a few lulz.
+We share stories from the trenches, reflect on our on team, trade our best tips and tricks, and enjoy a beer and a few lulz with our fellow devs.

-## What's this Dev Roundup Thing?

 ## So Who Shows Up?